Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Totally ignoring your dog is sort of rude and uncaring considering how much our dogs have missed us, but you don't want to create an overly enthusiastic display either.
 A calm hello will do as you put away your stuff and run a few errands.

-Try avoiding to feed your dog or going on a walk right away if possible so that your dog doesn't come to associate your return with all the good stuff, making your return extra salient.
+Try avoiding feeding your dog or going on a walk right away if possible so that your dog doesn't come to associate your return with all the good stuff, making your return extra salient.

 12) Watch For Barrier Frustration